johnsietsma/ARCameraLighting/README.md

 Optionally uses relfection probes for environmental reflection

 - Direct Lighting
-Uses the sphereical environment map as a final color modifier in a custom shader.
+Uses the spherical environment map as a final color modifier in a custom shader.

 ## Usage